aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
-      caching  List caching-enabled process types for the current profile. get      Get the value of an AiiDA option for the current profile. list     List AiiDA options for the current profile. set      Set an AiiDA option.
+      caching    List caching-enabled process types for the current profile. downgrade  Print a configuration, downgraded to a specific version. get        Get the value of an AiiDA option for the current profile. list       List AiiDA options for the current profile. set        Set an AiiDA option.
       show       Show details of an AiiDA option for the current profile. unset      Unset an AiiDA option.
+      upgrade    Print a configuration, upgraded to a specific version.

 .. _reference:command-line:verdi-daemon: